Access4all/adg/pages/knowledge-about-developing-and-testing-accessible-websites/what-are-semantics-and-why-are-they-important-for-accessibility/README.md

 Caring for proper semantics will make you a so much more exquisite frontend developer than you could ever imagine.
 Trust us.

-To learn more about how to develop high quality, maintainable, accessible websites, read [Our Codex About Clean and Maintainable Accessibility](/knowledge-about-developing-and-testing-accessible-websites/our-codex-about-clean-and-maintainable-accessibility){.page}
+To learn more about how to develop high quality, maintainable, accessible websites, read [Our codex about clean and maintainable accessibility](/knowledge-about-developing-and-testing-accessible-websites/our-codex-about-clean-and-maintainable-accessibility){.page}